 In Key Stage 1 we currently follow the “Song of Sounds” programme of study to guide the teaching of phonics.
 All Key Stage 1 children have regular taught phonics sessions – these sessions are daily where needed.
 Children in our Reception classes also have phonics based teaching daily, following the same scheme.

 Reading is a high priority at Milton Mount.
 Children are taught reading in their English writing lessons as well as discretely in small groups and whole class sessions.
+At Milton Mount we provide the children with a range of reading schemes and a variety of fiction and non-fiction books to choose from.
+We base our selection for EYFS and KS1 (years 1 and 2) on books that the children can access using their phonics skills.
 Children should read daily at home; reading logs are kept in school bags and Key Stage 1 parents will be asked to record what the children have read.
 Children in Key Stage 2 will record their own reading in the logs.

 Religious Education and Collective Worship